EV Charging Guide

 EX: Highway Rest Stop, Community Hub Charging

-- Level 3 adds hundreds of miles of range per hour of charging.
-Charge in around 30 minutes (or less with upcoming Level 3 stations!), or while you grab some lunch on a fun road-trip!
+• Level 3 adds hundreds of miles of range per hour of charging.
+Charge in around 30 minutes or less.

 Public Charging Equipment & Networks